translate/virtaal/docs/google.rst

 Google Translate
 ****************

+.. versionadded:: 0.5

 `Google Translate <http://translate.google.com/>`_ is a free service for machine translation (MT).
 Familiarise yourself with Google's `terms of service
 <https://developers.google.com/translate/v2/terms>`_.

-Virtaal has a plugin since version 0.5 to provide the output of Google Translate as suggestions.
+The Virtaal plugin provides the output of Google Translate as suggestions.

 The plugin queries a web service over the Internet, and suggestions might therefore take a moment before they are displayed.
 Also keep in mind that your